jbush001/NyuziProcessor/tests/compiler/README.md

 This is a set of whole-program tests, similar to the 'test-suite' project in LLVM.
-It compiles a program, then runs it in the functional simulator, capturing text output.
+It compiles a program, then runs it in the emulator, capturing text output.
 This is compared to regular expressions embbeded in comments in the program, prefixed with 'CHECK:'.
 This is similar to how DejaGnu or llvm-lit works (although much simpler).
-Although this is ostensibly a compiler test, it also exercises the simulator or hardware model.
+Although this is ostensibly a compiler test, it also exercises the emulator or hardware model.
 I've tried to grab snippets of code from a variety of open source projects to get good coverage of different coding idioms and styles.